 In the diagram below, the two chromosomes of each parent are shown.
-Also shown is the gene for Gorlin syndrome – the faulty gene is coloured in red, the “normal” genes in white.
-As can be seen, each child of a with the syndrome inherits either the faulty or the normal gene from the parent with the syndrome.
+The gene for Gorlin syndrome with the faulty gene is coloured in red, the “normal” genes in white.
+Each child with the syndrome inherits either the faulty or the normal gene from the parent with the syndrome.

 But why am I the only person affected in my family?

-DNA tests – by looking directly at the mutation in the gene – may prove that someone’s disease is the result of a new fault, occurring for the first time in him or her.
+A DNA test looking directly at the mutation in the gene may prove that someone’s disease is the result of a new fault thus occurring for the first time in him or her.